 If you’re looking for fixed rate personal loans, then Monzi may make it easy.
-Apply today and you may be paired with a great lender in no time.
+Apply today and you may be paired with a great lender in no time who might offer the instant loan you need.
 Best of all, you can potentially borrow easy cash amounts ranging from $300 to $10,000.

 Fixed rate personal loans calculator

 Loan calculators are offered by many banks, financial institutions and lenders.
 Best of all, they’re 100% free and easy to use.